crazycapivara/openlayers/README.md

 An R Interface to OpenLayers
 ============================

 [OpenLayers](https://openlayers.org/) is an open-source JavaScript library "making it easy to put a dynamic map in any web page".
-The goal of this R Package is to make its functionalty available within R. The documentation of the package is still under development and the package itself in an early beta stage.
-It wraps OpenLayers v4.2.0.
+The goal of the openlayers R package is to make this functionalty available within R via the [htmlwidgets](https://github.com/ramnathv/htmlwidgets) package.
+Please note this package is still an early beta version (check [NEWS](NEWS.md) file for available functionality).
+Under the hood it wraps OpenLayers v4.2.0.

 Installation
 ------------